Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-04/readme.md

 ## Add db_owner role to source user

+TODO: Remove this task since we will use the `sa` account.

 Because we want to migrate both the database schema and the data it contains, we need to ensure the user account being used for the migration has the `db_owner` role.
 If only data is being copied, this account needs only `db_datareader`.

+ You will also create a `migrationuser` account in the source database to ensure DMS is able to access the database.
+This account must be a member of the `db_owner` role to allow both the schema and data to be migrated.
+For data-only migrations, only `db_datareader` is required.

 TODO: Add steps for logging into the SQLPTO2022 VM, opening SSMS, and running the below query to create a migration user.
 Log into SSMS with Windows Auth for the SQLPTO\Administrator account.